rnakato/ShortCake/README.md

 # ShortCake🍰

-A docker image for single-cell analyses.
+A docker image for single-cell analysis.
 It's on docker-hub and GitHub.
 This repository is an update of [singlecell_jupyter](https://hub.docker.com/repository/docker/rnakato/singlecell_jupyter).

 ## 0. Changelog